Iterative in vivo cut’n’paste of chromosomal loci in Escherichia coli K-12 using synthetic DNA

 This article is not in any list yet, why not save it to one of your lists.Abstract

-We have developed a simple and highly efficient in vivo method to iteratively relocate functional chromosomal loci onto an episome in Escherichia coli by utilizing synthetic DNA fragments.
-In this in vivo cut’n’paste procedure, “cutting” is executed by the RNA-guided DNA endonuclease Cas9 and a set of guides, while “pasting” is facilitated by the phage λ Red recombinase, which are all synthesized on easily curable plasmids.
-To demonstrate the utility of this approach, we commercially obtained synthetic DNA fragments containing locus-specific homology regions, antibiotic marker cassettes, and standardized Cas9 target sequences.
-By using these locus-specific synthetic DNA fragments, we relocated 7 functional chromosomal loci.
+We have developed an easy-to-use in vivo method to iteratively relocate functional chromosomal loci onto an episome in Escherichia coli by utilizing synthetic DNA fragments.
+In this in vivo cut’n’paste procedure, “cutting” is executed by the RNA-guided DNA endonuclease Cas9 and a set of guides, while “pasting” is facilitated by the phage λ Red recombinase, which are all synthesized on easily curable helper plasmids.
+To demonstrate the utility of in vivo cut’n’paste, we commercially obtained synthetic DNA fragments containing locus-specific homology regions, antibiotic marker cassettes, and standardized Cas9 target sequences, and successfully relocated seven functional chromosomal loci.
 Scarless relocation mutants of the trg , aer , tsr , malHM , malQT , macB - nadA , and folA chromosomal loci were obtained as antibiotic-resistant isolates by combining Cas9 counterselection with the restoration of an antibiotic marker cassette.
-The additional antibiotic marker cassettes and standardized Cas9 target sequences present in the synthetic DNA fragments are inherently eliminated upon completion of the procedure, enabling iterative processing of loci.
-This procedure should be widely useful, especially in genome (re-)engineering of E. coli and other bacteria because the procedure can be done on wild-type cells.
+The additional antibiotic marker cassettes and standardized Cas9 target sequences present in the synthetic DNA fragments are inherently eliminated upon completion of the procedure, enabling iterative processing of chromosomal loci.
+In vivo cut’n’paste should be widely useful, especially in genome (re-)engineering efforts of E. coli and other bacteria because the procedure can be performed by non-specialists in unmodified wild-type cells.